About Newell Park

 The possession or consumption of alcohol is prohibited at this site.

 Please call the Park Permit Office at 651-632-5111 for more information or to make a reservation.
 Office hours are 7:00 a.m. to 3:30 p.m., Monday through Friday

 Newell Park Double Shelter

-seats approximately 60 people.
-Electricity is available, it is 110 volts, 220 volts not available in the park system.
+- Electricity is available at 110 volts.
 Multiple crock pots, coffee pots, roasters and other electric items may cause overloads on the power source.

 Newell Park Building